 British Columbia Historical Textbooks

-- Read a blog post which compares textbooks used in BC with those used in the UK during the early twentieth-century.
+- read a blog post that compares textbooks used in BC with those used in the UK during the early twentieth-century

-- Explore a lesson plan comparing textbooks used in BC and the UK.
-This lesson plan aligns with BC’s Grade 9 Social Studies curriculum and the UK National Curriculum History Program Stage Three.
+- this lesson plan aligns with BC’s Grade 9 Social Studies curriculum and the UK National Curriculum History Program Stage Three

 We wish to acknowledge the expertise and support of the following people: